Journaling consists of keeping a written record of your

 1. Journaling gives you mental clarity

-Whenever I feel my mind’s a total mess that goes from thinking about the people I despite the most, to how I forgot to say goodbye to that girl I went to college with and instead turned around and walked away leaving her talking to herself, to how much I need to have my eyebrows done (and everything in between), I simply put it down in writing.
+Whenever I feel my mind’s a total mess that goes from thinking about things that piss me off to how much I need to have my eyebrows done (and everything in between), I put it down in writing.

 3. Journaling helps you recognize patterns and recurring thoughts